"To be alive at all is to have scars."

 The Knight balances Honor and Discipline.
 Honor is commitment to his code and integrity.
 Discipline is effort and self-control over time.

 Discipline without honor becomes mercenary skill: trained but serving no noble purpose.
-The Mercenary (active shadow) has skills for sale.
+The Mercenary (passive shadow) has skills for sale.
 Mastery without meaning.

 The Knight holds both.
 He trains relentlessly and serves something greater.
+The Critic must step into the arena.
 The Mercenary must rediscover honor.
-The Loser must take up training.

 The Knight's Understanding